lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Multiple consumer policies?
 Apply masking per consumer or branch the pipeline.
 - High performance/low latency?
 Prefer built-in functions and mapPartitions patterns; avoid Python UDFs.

-If you want, I can show a complete runnable PySpark Structured Streaming example that: reads from Kafka, applies role-based field-level masking using sha2 with salted broadcast, and writes to a masked Kafka topic (including checkpointing and foreachBatch variant).
-Which example would you prefer?

 ## How do you integrate Structured Streaming with a data lake (e.g., Delta Lake) and leverage ACID guarantees?
 Short answer